xelita/angular-base64/README.md

 ## Quick start

-+ Include library in your application.
++ Include the library in your application.

 ```html
 <script src="js/angular-base64-codec.js"></script>
 ```
-or
+or use the minified version:

 ```html
 <script src="js/angular-base64-codec.min.js"></script>